-5. This year, we were able to establish a great legal support partnership outside of Mt.
+- 7. This year, we were able to establish a great legal support partnership outside of Mt.
 SAC.
 The Korean Resource Center (KRC) and NILC have been instrumental in providing legal advice and information to our students.
 NILC has participated in our forums on campus and has provided the most up-to-date information and answers to our students and college community.
 The partnerships the DREAM Program has developed have created great results because we work closely with the Mexican Consulate and NILC (National Immigration Law Center) who have come to present to students in the program.
 The Korean Resource Center has helped students renew their DACA and in many instances, they have even paid the \$495 cost to renew DACA.
-Establishing these partnerships was possible due to the leaderships the DREAM Program has been able to build with non-profit organizations and the community.

-- 6. AB 134 Provided one time Emergency Aid funding for Dreamers students.
+Establishing these partnerships was possible due to the leaderships the DREAM Program has been able to build with non-profit organizations and the community. - 8.
+AB 134 Provided one time Emergency Aid funding for Dreamers students.
 This California Law provided 7 million dollars among California Community Colleges to provide emergency aid to students with an identified financial need who are except from paying non-resident tuition.
-Hence the DREAM Program worked in partnership with Financial Aid to develop a criteria and a process for emergency grant distribution. - 7.
+Hence the DREAM Program worked in partnership with Financial Aid to develop a criteria and a process for emergency grant distribution. - 9.
 SB 68 Extension of both AB 540 and AB 2000.
 Under this bill, students can qualify for in-state tuition if they attended 3 years of more in a California High School or earn adult school hours, ESL, and Community College.
-Thus, we DREAM met with a committee including Admissions and Records and Financial Aid to implement this law at the college.
+Thus, we DREAM met with a committee including Admissions and Records and Financial Aid to implement this law at the college. - 10.
+The DREAM Program received a 3 year funding to hire a lawyer, so she will begin 2018-2019-2021.
+Her start date is May 2019 and it has been well received by our students.
+In fact, they are making appointments to see our lawyer.
+Spanish workshops in know your rights and the different methods to apply for residency have been created. - 11.
+AB 540 Conference--The DREAM Program had its first AB-540 conference in October 2018 and this was a great event that benefited not only our students and their families, but also students from neighbor colleges like Rio Hondo, Chaffey, and Citrus. - 12.
+Mt.
+SAC's DREAM Program has been regarded as a model program at the community college and we are happy for this because we have worked extremely hard in the pass 5 years to provide the best support program we can, which promising and best practices.